hometreesap/polymer-countdown/README.md

 # \<countdown-css\>

-This component creates an animated countdown but with almost all of the work done in pure HTML/CSS
+This component creates an animated countdown with almost all of the work done in pure HTML/CSS

 ## Installation